jhaslowh/JC2-SES/README.md

 Server Enhancement Suite
 ========================

-This is a script for the Just Cause 2 Multiplayer Mod that adds a ton of commands to the chat, very basic admin system, and a GUI.
+This is a script for the Just Cause 2 Multiplayer Mod that adds a ton of commands to the chat, very basic admin system, a GUI to control some of the features easier, and a map used to teliport the player.
 The GUI has all the commands listed on it and tabs for spawning vehicles, giving weapons, and some player options.
+When the teliport map is opened, the player will be teliported to the location they click on the map.

 A lot of what is done in this script has been done before, this is just my own version of it.
 Check out other cool scripts at [the forums](http://www.jc-mp.com/forums/index.php/board,319.0.html).